victorfeagins/NDVIModeling/README.md

 ## Acknowledgements
 This work was funded, in part, by NSF grant DBI-1949968, awarded to the Boston University Bioinformatics BRITE REU program and The Near-term Ecological Forecasting Initiative NSF MSB Grant 1638577

+I am very thankful for my advisers Kathryn Wheeler and Michael Dietze for their mentoring during this project.